sebastienros/memoryleak/README.md

 #### Native memory

 Memory leaks don't have to be caused by eternal references to managed objects.
 Some .NET objects rely on native memory to function.
-This memory cannot be collected by the GC and the .NET objects need free it using native code.
+This memory cannot be collected by the GC and the .NET objects need to free it using native code.

 Fortunately .NET provides the `IDisposable` interface to let developers release this native memory proactively.
 And even if `Dispose()` is not called in time, classes usually do it automatically when the finalizer runs... unless the class is not correctly implemented.